Olkhon Island

 Final Ice Encounters & Irkutsk Cultural Stop*

-After a leisurely breakfast, relax at the guesthouse before heading to the ferry station.
+After breakfast, relax at the guesthouse before heading to the ferry station.
 Cross back to the mainland over Lake Baikal’s frozen surface, stopping to photograph more transparent ice fields.
-Drive to Irkutsk, pausing for lunch at a traditional road café in the Buryat village of Elantsi or Bayandai.
+Drive to Irkutsk, pausing for lunch at local road café in the villages of Elantsi or Bayandai.
 Arrive in Irkutsk around 4:00 PM and visit the ornate Kazansky Cathedral completed in 1894 in Russian-Byzantine style.
 The red brick church features blue domes adorned with white carvings.
 The central iconostasis, made of granite, rises 13 meters high and weighs 70 tons.
 Transfer to your hotel, carrying memories and stunning photos of Baikal’s frozen wonders.

 per person